michulee/library/README.md

 This is a JavaScript assignment from [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/library).

 ## What is The Odin Project?
 [The Odin Project](https://www.theodinproject.com/about) is an open source curriculum that focuses on learning development through projects.
-It is a curated curriculum that features different articles and videos to deepen your learning.
+It is a curated curriculum that features different articles and videos to deepend your understanding and prep you for the curriculum's assignments.

-## :rocket: Technologies Used
+## :rocket: Languages & Technologies Used
 This project was made using HTML, CSS, and vanilla JavaScript.

 ## :file_folder: Storage Method